statsthinking21/statsthinking21-core/README.md

 }

 #### License
 This book is licensed using the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)  License](https://creativecommons.org/licenses/by-nc/4.0/).

-A low-cost paper version of the book is currently in press with Princeton University Press.
+A paper version of the book has been published by Princeton University Press: [Statistical Thinking](https://press.princeton.edu/books/hardcover/9780691250939/statistical-thinking)

 Comments/suggestions?
 Please post an issue [here](https://github.com/poldrack/psych10-book/issues)